10 Great Films You Can Watch On Netflix Right Now – Part 2

 Turn the right corner in Sin City and you can find almost anything, so why not rain?
 Rain in “Sin City” is not rain, it starts with a drop of insanity and then dark torrential sky coughs it up and spit it out like blood after taking a punch.
 It’s kind of rain that makes scum skitter off the street.
 Robert Rodriguez effectively brings Miller’s iconic comic book to life.
 It’s like Wizard of Oz envisioned by Quentin Tarantino in which old Tin man can go to any extent to protect sweet little Dorothy, Lion wants to avenge Goldie and Yellow brick bastard leads to the evil senator.
 In a corrupt world where blood dries up and raindrops evaporate, once in a while, a torrent of white rain washes away everything.

-Also, Read 15 Best Films To Watch On A Rainy Day.
+Similar Read to Netflix Part 2: 15 Best Films To Watch On A Rainy Day

 4. Lootera | Director: Vikramaditya Motwane